Slovenian Railway Museum: Development, Construction and Maintenance

 The gangs that maintained the permanent way used a range of tool and vehicles.
-The small trolleys the employed to maintain the track and carry their equipment and material were allowed to travel on the ine only by special arrangement.
+The small trolleys employed to maintain the track and carry their equipment and material were allowed to travel on the ine only by special arrangement.

 Uniforms

 Uniforms, 'garments of honour', were introduced in the early days of the railways so the railway employees could be distinguished from passengers.
 They differed from company to company.
 In Slovenia, until 1952, they also indicated employees' rank.
 Until 1927, on special occasions, higher-ranking officials wore full-dress uniforms.

 Railwaymen were always provided with the smaller items of equipment needed for their work.
 These varied little over the years.